alexpdp7/alexpdp7/programming/the-content-web-manifesto/README.md

 ### Make content usable without JavaScript

-By making your content usable without JavaScript, a content website automatically achieves most of the other points on this manifesto.
+By making your content usable without JavaScript, a content website automatically addresses most annoyances with content websites.

 Websites that do not require JavaScript tend to require less resources, making them faster and lighter.